 Chancellor of the Exchequer H.E Philip Hammond delivered his speech today at Westminster.
 He opened the speech with “A budget for the strivers, the grafters and the carers” and “era of austerity is finally coming to an end”.

-We will look at some key pointes relevant to Contractors and Freelancers.
+We will look at some key points relevant to Contractors and Freelancers.

 There were quite a few news articles circulated online suggesting Chancellor might be extending Public sector IR35 reforms to private sector by April 2019, but Chancellor stated “to give people and businesses time to prepare, this change will not be introduced until April 2020.
 Small organisations will be exempt, minimising administrative burdens for the vast majority of engagers, and HMRC will provide support and guidance to medium and large organisations ahead of implementation”.
 In our view Government is not prepared to implement this and with all the uncertainties surrounding Brexit we sincerely hope this will be totally wiped off!

-Below are the key take always from today’s statement:
+Below are the key takeaways from today’s statement:

 Personal allowance – the annual amount you can earn before paying tax – rises from £11,850 to £12,500 from April 2019 (one year earlier than planned).
 The threshold will remain at the same level in 2020-21.